CompilersConstructionInnopolis/README/README.md

 ```

 # Type Checker
-- Before interpretation complier runs the type checker which analasis AST asking each node it's type.
-Connected nodes compare their expected types with actual or infere them.
-Each node has set of rules which type of arguments it expects and what type of an argument it should return.
+- Before interpretation compiler runs the type checker which analysis AST asking each node its type.
+Connected nodes compare their expected types with actual or infer ones.
+Each node has a set of rules on which type of arguments it expects and what type of argument it should return.
 For example, if the node is a condition which accepts a single argument of type boolean and returns some node of any type, then we take into account several things  `(cond BooleanCondition TrueBranch FalseBranch`:
-- `cond` has three children nodes that are represent branches(`TrueBranch` and `FalseBranch`) and `BooleanCondition`.
+- `cond` has three children nodes that represent branches(`TrueBranch` and `FalseBranch`) and `BooleanCondition`.
-- `BooleanCondition` node must return boolean.
+- `BooleanCondition` node must return a boolean.
 - Branches must return the same type.
-For this purpose we recursively check what each branch returns and then compare types.
+For this purpose, we recursively check what each branch returns and then compare types.
-- The parant node (which calls `cond`) must provide external atom argument for `cond` of type boolean.
-Also, this parent node knows what `cond` returns since we checked it's branches.
+- The parent node (which calls `cond`) must provide an external atom argument for `cond` of type boolean.
+Also, this parent node knows what `cond` returns since we checked its branches.
 Therefore, we can conclude what the parent node should return.
-Thus, if we know that e.g. `cond` returns `Int`, but its parent node should return `Double`, then it's types error which we detected during the compilation.
+Thus, if we know that e.g. `cond` returns `Int`, but its parent node should return `Double`, then it's the types error which we detected during the compilation.
-- if the node has `Auto` type, but it's children or parent provides some defined type for it (e.g. `String`).
+- if the node has an `Auto` type, but its children or parent provides some defined type for it (e.g. `String`).
 Then we can conclude that argument's type `Auto` is actually a String.
-That's how the type infrence works.
+That's how the type inference works.

-In compiler implementation, to check that connected nodes passes and returns arguments of expected types, each AST node has the following methods
+In compiler implementation, to check that connected nodes pass and return arguments of expected types, each AST node has the following methods
 ```
 List<NodeType> getArgumentType(); // Get a list of argument types which node accepts void setArgumentType(List<NodeType>); // Set a list of argument types which node should accept.
 Call this method for type inference (if node had Auto type)